davdar/maam/writeup/paper.markdown

 ``````````````````````````````````````````````````

 `\begin{proposition}`{.raw}
-`γ` and `α` form an isomorphism, and therefore a Galois connection.
+`γ` and `α` form a Galois connection.
 `\end{proposition}`{.raw}

 ## Recovering an Abstract Interpreter

 We pick a simple abstraction for integers, `{[-],0,[+]}`, although our
-technique scales seamlessly to other domains.
+technique scales seamlessly to other abstract value domains.
 `````indent```````````````````````````````````````
 AVal := 𝒫(AClo + {[-],0,[+]})
 ``````````````````````````````````````````````````